ACS Poli Timișoara: Supporters and Rivalries

 Historically, Poli has been the most prominent football club in Timișoara after 1945, playing consistently in either the first or the second tier of Romanian football.
 Local rivalries with CFR Timișoara and UM Timișoara were relevant until the early 2000s.
 Afterwards, the former was relegated to a semi-professional status in the lower leagues and the latter was dissolved in 2008.

 Nationally, there were strong rivalries with UTA Arad and Dinamo București.
 The matches against UTA were labeled as the West Derby, due to the proximity of Timișoara and Arad.
 Matches against CFR Cluj, FCSB, and Universitatea Craiova also drew large crowds.

-After the club reincarnated as ACS Poli in 2012, the core factions of the ultras movement decided to support an alternate club in the lower leagues, ASU Politehnica Timișoara.
+After the club reincarnated as ACS Poli in 2012, the core factions of the ultras movement decided to support an alternative club in the lower leagues, ASU Politehnica Timișoara.
 ACS Poli struggled to fill the void created by their departure, with smaller fan factions forming to support the club.
 Although top-bill matches with historic rivals still attract fans to the stadium, attendances have dropped compared to the averages attained in the 2000s.